Wang Wang Blues

 "Wang Wang Blues" is a 1920 jazz composition written by Henry Busse, Gussie Mueller, and Theron E. "Buster" Johnson, with lyrics by Leo Wood.
 The song was released as a 78 single by Paul Whiteman and his Orchestra featuring Henry Busse on trumpet.
 The song is a pop and jazz standard.

 Paul Whiteman recorded the song on August 9, 1920, in Camden, New Jersey.
 The song was released in December 1920 as a Victor 78 single, 18694-B. Ferde Grofe arranged the song.
 Paul Whiteman recorded and released the song three additional times.
 The Paul Whiteman recording was No. 1 for 6 weeks on the Billboard pop singles charts.

 Personnel

-The personnel on the August 9, 1920 recording at the Victor studios in Camden, New Jersey were: Paul Whiteman (violin, leader), Henry Busse (trumpet, 1918–1928), Ferde Grofe (piano, arranger, composer), Theron E. "Buster" Johnson (trombone, 1918–1920), Gus Mueller (clarinet, alto sax), Hale Byers (alto sax), Mike Pingitore (banjo), Sammy Heiss (tuba), and Harold McDonald (drums).
+The personnel on the August 9, 1920 recording at the Victor studios in Camden, New Jersey were: Paul Whiteman (violin, leader), Henry Busse (trumpet, composer, 1918–1928), Ferde Grofe (piano, arranger, composer), Theron E. "Buster" Johnson (trombone, 1918–1920), Gus Mueller (clarinet, alto sax), Hale Byers (alto sax), Mike Pingitore (banjo), Sammy Heiss (tuba), and Harold McDonald (drums).